 There’s also the hassle of being a landlord.
-When I did briefly own an investment property a few years ago, I found there was much more bother than I was expecting.
+When I did briefly own an investment property a few years ago, I found there was much more bother to deal with than I had expected.
 I could have paid my estate agent to do more of the admin, but that would have reduced my returns.

 You can also add to your diversification by investing in factor-based ETFs.
 These ETFs follow particular investment strategies such as value investing and do so in a rules-based way.
 (So if a stock becomes sufficiently cheap according to the rules of the ETF, then it’s included in the fund.)
 Because these ETFs don’t employ expensive stockpickers, they have relatively low charges.
 Crucially they also offer extra diversification.
 For example, ‘low volatility’ ETFs should perform relatively well when share prices are falling.

 Commodities and bonds